asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2016-05-19.md

 2. Calculate the following probabilities: $P(X\leq 2)$, $P(X>3)$, $P(X=4.2)$ and $P(1<X\leq 4.2)$.
 3. Calculate the mean and the standard deviation of $X$.
 Is the mean representative?
 4. If a level of severity of 0.05 is considered incurable, what is the probability of having some person with an incurable injury in a sample of 10 persons with the injury?
-5. If there are 6 persons injuried per month in average, what is the probabilitiy of having more than 2 persons injuried?
-What is the probability of having more than 1 person injuried with an incurable injury?
+5. If there are 6 persons injured per month in average, what is the probability of having more than 2 persons injured?
+What is the probability of having more than 1 person injured with an incurable injury?

 {{< spoiler text="Solution" >}}
 1. $$F(x) =